-The Kiddie Tax is reported on your child's return (or yours, if specific conditions are met – these are listed below).
+The Kiddie Tax is reported on your child's return (or yours, if specific conditions listed below are met).

 When choosing to report it on your child's return, we'll need info from one of the parents: